itsallcode/openfasttrace-gradle/README.md

 #### Preparations

 1. Checkout the `main` branch, create a new branch.
-2. Make sure that property `oftSourceDir` in file `gradle.properties` is commented out, i.e. OpenFastTrace is not used from source.
-3. Update version number in `build.gradle` and `README.md`.
+2. Update version number in `build.gradle` and `README.md`.
-4. Add changes in new version to `CHANGELOG.md`.
+3. Add changes in new version to `CHANGELOG.md`.
-5. Commit and push changes.
+4. Commit and push changes.
-6. Create a new pull request, have it reviewed and merged to `main`.
+5. Create a new pull request, have it reviewed and merged to `main`.

 #### Perform the Release